 Please note that we are unable to provide a copy of your naturalization certificate or any other documentation that certifies your citizenship.
 To obtain a replacement of your naturalization certificate, please follow the instructions found here: www.uscis.gov/n-565.

 The Court's Naturalization Records

-Naturalization records after 1996 are maintained by the USCIS.
+Naturalization records after 1996 are maintained by the United States Citizenship and Immigration Services (USCIS).
 All naturalization records (declaration of intentions, court orders, and index to naturalization petitions, etc.) for the period 1907 to 1996 can be found at:

 1400 John Burgess Drive